garcia-sonia/walkies-knocklyon/README.md

 Silhouette of woman walking dog [Pngkey.com](https://www.pngkey.com/detail/u2q8w7t4t4a9o0i1_silhouette-walking-dog-women-people-full-people-silhouette/)

 YouTube video on Home page [10 Benefits of Seniors owning a pet - by Nurse next door](https://www.youtube.com/watch?v=-SSb4-G_SGg)

+### Oher tools and resources

+- Icons in the logo, footer and other sections across the website were taken from [Font Awesome](https://fontawesome.com/)
+- All fonts were imported from [Google fonts](https://fonts.google.com/)
+- Images were resized using [Simple Image Resizer](http://www.simpleimageresizer.com/upload)
+- Images were compressed using [Tiny png](https://tinypng.com/)
+- Mockups for MAC were taken using [Techsini](http://techsini.com/multi-mockup/)
+- Mockups for PC/Android were taken using [Am I Responsive](http://ami.responsivedesign.is/)
+- Website was tested with [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en)